gmcfall/react-firebase-state-docs/index.md

             // `cityError` is undefined.
             break;

+        case "removed":
+            // The document was removed from Firestore.
+            // The `city` variable is null.
+            // `city` is undefined.
+            break;

         case "error":
             // An error occurred while fetching the document from Firestore.
             // `city` is undefined.